Understanding Autonomic Dysfunction After a Concussion: Symptoms, Causes, and Treatment

 All of these symptoms — that are the actual functions of the Sympathetic Nervous System — can eventually be prevented if one can shift out of Sympathetic overdrive and into balance to restore normal functions.

-There is a very specific protocol for treating autonomic dysregulation that consists of heart rate specific exercise training.
-If you have post concussion symptoms please do not try to persevere or suffer through them.
 Please do not listen to anybody who tells you that that is how you are supposed to feel after hitting your head or that they can only be “managed” and not “treated”.
 Concussion headache and dizziness are never “normal”.
 You absolutely can get better by participating in an integrative concussion rehabilitation program.
 “Waiting” for concussion symptoms to go away will only make you feel worse and result in longer treatment times.

 The most effective way to treat concussion symptoms is to perform specific exercises that are designed to retrain your brain and body to function efficiently.
 Specifically there are 5 systems these exercises will retrain: